Efficient distributional regression trees learning algorithms for calibrated non-parametric probabilistic forecasts: Learning distributional regression trees

-For a given feature $j$, the process begins by sorting the list of feature entries $\left\{x_{i,j}\right\}_{i=1}^n$, which requires $\mathcal{O}(n \log n)$ time.
-Once sorted, the insertion ranks $\big(r_s\big)_{s \in [n]}$ can be pre-computed using a weight-balanced tree \cite{Nievergelt73}.
+\paragraph{CRPS-Based tree training: Detailed procedure.} For a given feature $j$, the process begins by sorting the list of feature entries $\left\{x_{i,j}\right\}_{i=1}^n$, which requires $\mathcal{O}(n \log n)$ time.
+Once sorted, the insertion ranks $\big(r_s\big)_{s \in [n]}$ can be pre-computed using a weight-balanced tree \citep{Nievergelt73}.
 Weight-balanced trees offer logarithmic performance similar to that of red-black and AVL trees but also provide the advantage of indexing elements in logarithmic time.
 Lemma~\ref{lemma:WB_tree} shows that these ranks can be pre-computed in $\mathcal{O}(n \log n)$ time.

 \begin{lemma} \cite[Chapter 10]{mehta2004handbook} A weight-balanced tree with data $\textbf{y}^{(s)}$ allows inserting a new value $y_{s+1}$ and determining its position in the sorted version of the list $\textbf{y}^{(s)}$ such that the resulting list remains in non-decreasing order, all in $\mathcal O(\log s)$ time. \end{lemma}